Watch: Sculpture of Donald Trump Having Sex Displayed in London

 A lewd sculpture depicting President Donald Trump having sex with a mock Miss Universe has been put on display in an art gallery in Central London.
 The sculpture will be shown at the Soho Revue until election day on November 3rd and was dubbed by the artist the “Official Presidential Send Off”.

-In an exclusive interview, British artist Alison Jackson told Breitbart London that her raunchy depiction of the American leader gives people the opportunity to people to see “everything they’ve imagined but never seen before, come to life before their very eyes.”
+In an exclusive interview, British artist Alison Jackson told Breitbart London that her raunchy depiction of the American leader gives people the opportunity to see “everything they’ve imagined but never seen before, come to life before their very eyes.”

 “The thing about this sculpture, it’s like throwing up a mirror to people of what Donald Trump does and represents.
 He represents grabbing women by the pussy, and his bad behaviour with women.
 So when people see this sculpture they say that’s exactly what he’s going to be doing in the Oval Office,” Jackson said.